bbc/bbcrd_vault_collection/docs/machine_approle_auth.md

 it is possible to verifiably distribute secret IDs to a host without any other host -- including the issuer -- having access to them.

-Furthermore, each AppRole role ID (~username) may have multiple valid secret IDs at once.
+Furthermore, each AppRole role ID (i.e. username) may have multiple valid secret IDs at once.
 Since secret IDs can optionally have a finite lifetime this allows secrets to be rotated with a grace period where both old and new secret IDs can be used.

-The higher-level modules and roles in this collection, however, make relatively simple use of AppRole auth which don't exploit all of these features.
+> **Note:** The higher-level modules and roles in this collection, however,
+> make relatively simple use of AppRole auth which don't exploit all of these
+> features.

-As a final note, it is a common pattern to have multiple AppRole auth methods mounted at once in Vault -- e.g. one per class of machine user.
-In this way, it becomes straightforward to declaratively manage the set of permitted role IDs for each class of user.
+As a final note, it is a common pattern to have multiple AppRole auth methods mounted at once in Vault, for example one per class of machine user.
+By doing this it becomes straightforward to declaratively manage the set of permitted role IDs for each class of user.

 Low-level modules